r-leyshon/ptspotter/README.md

 ## To do

-* unit test message() seq_file_ops
 * unit tests for all functions
 * examples in documentation
 * github.io vignettes.
 * function to trim decimals from filenames.

-## Resolved: Convert to test.

-* adj_file_nos is currently failing unit test.
-Losing first file.
-Issue is when target = 1.
-Adjust to use file.copy then file.remove the original source files.
-* issue: seq_file_ops(n = 5) creates 5 files, naming is 01.R etc.
-adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved
-but convert to a test.
-Above issue only applies when filename alpha are all equal.